wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 Multi-service bookings enable businesses to offer comprehensive service packages where customers can book multiple related services together in a single transaction.
 Each multi-service booking contains several single-service bookings.
-Single-service bookings within the package must be scheduled sequentially with each booking starting when the previous booking ends.
+Single-service bookings in the package must be scheduled sequentially with each booking starting when the previous booking ends.
 Learn more about [multi-service bookings](https://dev.wix.com/docs/api-reference/business-solutions/bookings/bookings/bookings-writer-v2/introduction#multi-service-bookings).

 ## Option